ceeeKay/Q2Eaks/README.md

-# QE2Tweaks
+# Q2Eaks

-A collection of "tweaks" (small mods) for Quake 2 Enhanced multiplayer servers.
+A collection of "tweaks" (small mods) for the Quake II Remaster/Rerelease (aka Quake 2 Enhanced) multiplayer servers.

+(pronounced "Q Tweaks")

 ## New Server Variables